shopsys/shopsys/docs/cookbook/adding-ajax-load-more-button-into-pagination.md

 ## Conclusion

-Customer can see 2 paginated lists with buttons for loading items from next pages on each `Product` list page.
+Customers can see 2 paginated lists with buttons for loading items from the next pages on each `Product` list page.
-Since there are unique page query parameters, paginated lists can have displayed different page indexes after browser is loaded with these page query parameters.
+Since there are unique page query parameters, paginated lists can display different page indexes after the browser is loaded with these page query parameters.